judefdiv/gdscpp/README.md

 # GDScpp

-GDScpp is a C++ library that make GDS file manipulation easier. __Even thou GSDcpp can be compiled as a stand along program, it is intended to be used as a library.__
+GDScpp is a C++ library that make GDS file manipulation easier. __Even though GDScpp can be compiled as a stand along program, it is intended to be used as a library.__

 Version: 1.0